Qualification Code and Title

 The latest release of the qualification and packaging rules can be found at the following link:

-Cass Training International College has the following entry requirement international students must:
+Cass Training International College has the following additional entry requirements:

 This qualification will be delivered over 78 weeks, including 54 weeks of training and assessment spread over 6 terms of 9 weeks each and 24 weeks of holidays.